nir/jupylet/docs/programmers_reference_guide/sound.rst

             print('Reverb off')
             set_effects()

-        tb303.play_poly(C, duration=1)
+        tb303.play_poly(C, 1)
         await sleep(1)

-        tb303.play_poly(E, duration=1)
+        tb303.play_poly(E, 1)
         await sleep(1)

-        tb303.play_poly(G, duration=1)
+        tb303.play_poly(G, 1)
         await sleep(1)

 Sonic Py(thon)
 --------------

-You may have noticed how the code above became progressively more elaborate, starting with playing a single note, then multiple notes at the same time, then a sequence of notes, and finally a sequence of notes in a loop.
+You may have noticed how the examples above became progressively more elaborate, starting with playing a single note, then multiple notes at the same time, then a sequence of notes, and finally a sequence of notes in a loop.

 As the code becomes more elaborate we can do more interesting stuff but we also have a new problem.